karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

 ```

-Flux automatically picks the change (with a 5 minutes delay) and replaces the pod with the new version.
+Flux automatically picks the change (with a 5 minutes delay) and replaces the application with the old version with the new one.

-If we create a new application, create a new config file and push it into the repository, like this:
+Next we create a new application and push a new config file into the centralized repository, like this:

 ```yaml